-1.1 The convening church2 shall set the date on which Synod shall meet (cf. CO Art.
+1.1 The convening church shall set the date on which synod shall meet (cf. CO Art.
 49).
-It shall give notice of this date to all the churches of the federation TWO YEARS in advance of the date for the next General Synod.
+It shall give notice of this date to all the churches of the federation two years in advance of the date for the next general synod.
 It shall also publish this date at www.canrc.org.
 The convening church shall publish the date along with the rule:

-All material for Synod should be received by the convening church in paper or digital format (searchable text PDF as much as feasible) no later than six weeks prior to the convocation date of general synod.
-Those submitting material shall ensure that one signed copy is available for the archives of General Synod.3 Material received after this date shall ordinarily not be added to the agenda unless Synod is satisfied that the reasons given for later arrival are reasonable.4
+All material for general synod should be received by the convening church in paper or digital format (searchable text PDF as much as feasible) no later than six weeks prior to the convocation date of general synod.
+Those submitting material shall ensure that one signed copy is available for the archives of General Synod.
+Material received after this date shall ordinarily not be added to the agenda unless synod is satisfied that the reasons given for later arrival are reasonable.

 - 1.2.1 The convening church shall take responsibility for preparing a provisional agenda for synod.
 To this end, it shall receive and organize all submissions in an orderly and transparent manner.
-This includes: - 1.2.1.1 Creating a synod-specific email address for all synod-related correspondence and submissions. - 1.2.1.2 Acknowledging receipt of submissions and maintaining a tracking log that records the source, subject, date received, and format of each item. - 1.2.1.3 Assigning each submission to a suitable agenda category (e.g., reports, overtures, appeals, correspondence) and assigning each item a unique provisional agenda number. - 1.2.1.4 Standardizing document formats (e.g., searchable PDF) and applying consistent file naming conventions that reflect the agenda number, topic, source, and date. - 1.2.1.5 Coordinating with the federation's website committee to ensure that all public materials are posted consistently and accessibly while also ensuring confidentiality of delegate only items. - 1.2.1.6 Preparing a shared digital folder system for synod delegates, organized by agenda categories and item numbers, containing all submitted materials in downloadable form. - 1.2.1.7 Distributing the provisional agenda and supporting materials as follows: - 1.2.1.7.1 To all synod delegates: the full agenda with hyperlinks to all supporting documents, including appeals and church correspondence.
+This includes: - 1.2.1.1 Creating a synod-specific email address for all synod-related correspondence and submissions. - 1.2.1.2 Acknowledging receipt of submissions and maintaining a tracking log that records the source, subject, date received, and format of each item. - 1.2.1.3 Assigning each submission to a suitable agenda category (e.g., reports, overtures, appeals, correspondence) and assigning each item a unique provisional agenda number. - 1.2.1.4 Standardizing document formats (e.g., searchable PDF) and applying consistent file naming conventions that reflect the agenda number, topic, source, and date.

-1 Given changes made by GS 2025 to these Guidelines and given that the Guidelines used a 'numbering' system that mixed Roman numerals, letters, and Arabic numerals, the executive decided post GS 2025 to renumber the Guidelines using just Arabic numerals.
+&lt;sup>1 Given changes made by GS 2025 to these Guidelines and given that the Guidelines used a 'numbering' system that mixed Roman numerals, letters, and Arabic numerals, the executive decided post GS 2025 to renumber the Guidelines using just Arabic numerals.

-2 GS 2022 adopted a further set of Guidelines for the Convening Church.
+&lt;sup>2 GS 2022 adopted a further set of Guidelines for the Convening Church.
 See GS 2022 Appendix 29.

-3 GS 2019 Art.
+&lt;sup>3 GS 2019 Art.
 122, among others replacing a change made by GS 2013 Art.
 176.